Goya Award for Best Documentary Short Film

-The Goya Award for Best Documentary Short Film (Spanish: Premio Goya al mejor cortometraje documental) is one of the Goya Awards, Spain's principal national film awards.
-The award was first presented at the seventh edition of the Goya Awards with the short film Primer acorde directed by Ramiro Gómez Bermúdez de Castro being the first winner of the award.
-The category was not presented in 1994, 1995, 1997 and from 2000 to 2002.
+The Goya Award for Best Documentary Short Film (Spanish: Premio Goya al mejor cortometraje documental) is one of the Goya Awards presented annually by the Academy of Cinematographic Arts and Sciences of Spain (AACCE) since the 7th edition of the awards in 1992.
+The short film Primer acorde directed by Ramiro Gómez Bermúdez de Castro was the first winner of the award.
+The category was not presented in 1994, 1995, 1997, and from 2000 to 2002.